Hostomel: History

+Around 1850, Dominique Pierre de la Flise visited Mostyshche.

 In 1866 Hostomel became a township center, actively developing.
 It witnessed many historical events related to the past of Ukraine.

 In 1962, Hostomel and other settlements were subordinated to Irpin (it was granted the status of a city of regional significance).
-In 1972, the village of Mostyshche was included in the village of Hostomel.
+In 1972, the village of Mostyshche became a part of Hostomel.

 Until 18 July 2020, Hostomel belonged to Irpin Municipality.
 In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven, Irpin Municipality was merged into Bucha Raion.

 2022 Russian invasion

 On 24 February 2022, the first day of the 2022 Russian invasion of Ukraine, Hostomel and the Hostomel Airport were attacked by the Russian military in an attempt to capture the town.
 Ukrainian President Volodymyr Zelenskyy said that "a Russian airborne force in Hostomel airport outside Kyiv, which has a big runway, has been stopped and is being destroyed."
 On 24 February the Ukrainian military chief, Valerii Zaluzhnyi, said "a battle is raging in Hostomel".
-The Antonov 225 plane (Mriya), the world's biggest plane, was destroyed when the hangar it was in was ravaged by the Russians forces, presumably through shelling and artillery.
+The Antonov 225 plane (Mriya), the world's biggest cargo plane, was destroyed when the hangar it was in was ravaged by the Russians forces, presumably through shelling and artillery.

 In the following week the Russians started to use Hostomel as a forward operating base to attack Kyiv, the troops sent to Kyiv met Ukrainian forces in Bucha and Irpin, multiple Russian units were destroyed by artillery and Bayraktar drone strikes, Ukrainian forces also pushed the frontline back into Hostomel, with Ukrainian Special Forces launching raids against Kadyrovtsy on 27 February, and VDV mechanized units along the week.

 On 7 March 2022, Russian troops killed mayor Yuriy Prylypko while he was delivering food and medicines in the city.

 Ukrainian counteroffensives were unable to fully retake the town, however a major Russian withdrawal from Kyiv Oblast in late March and early April saw the town completely retaken from Russian forces.

-On April 6, the head of the Hostomel village military administration, Taras Dumenko, reported that four hundred people had gone missing in 35 days of Russian occupation of Hostomel.
+On April 6, the head of the Hostomel settlement military administration, Taras Dumenko, reported that four hundred people had gone missing in 35 days of Russian occupation of Hostomel.

+On 20 November 2022, Verkhovna Rada approved the project of promoting Hostomel's status from urban-type settlement to city.
+On 20 October 2023, President Volodymyr Zelenskyy signed a law that abolished urban-type settlement status, according to which Hostomel became a rural settlement.
+This law has come into effect on 26 January 2024, three months after it was signed.

+Population

+Language

+Distribution of the population by native language according to the 2001 census:

 Establishments

-In the field of education, there are four schools: two of them are general and two primary, a preschool № 17 "Rainbow", the Center for Children and Youth Creativity.
+In the field of education, there are four schools: two of them are general and two primary, a preschool No. 17 "Rainbow", the Center for Children and Youth Creativity.